Wharton Township near Farmington in Fayette County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1946 by Pennsylvania Historical and Museum Commission.

 Location.
 39° 49.921′ N, 79° 36.055′ W. Marker is near Farmington, Pennsylvania, in Fayette County.
 It is in Wharton Township.
-Marker is on National Pike (U.S. 40) 1.2 miles east of Fayette Springs Road.
+It is on National Pike (U.S. 40) 1.2 miles east of Fayette Springs Road.
 Touch for map.
 Marker is in this post office area: Farmington PA 15437, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 5 other markers are within walking distance of this marker.
-First Roads to the West (a few steps from this marker); The Old Braddock Road (within shouting distance of this marker); A Secret Grave (within shouting distance of this marker); Braddock’s Grave (within shouting distance of this marker); Road to Disaster (within shouting distance of this marker).
+At least 5 other markers are within walking distance of this marker: First Roads to the West (a few steps from this marker); The Old Braddock Road (within shouting distance of this marker); A Secret Grave (within shouting distance of this marker); Braddocks Grave (within shouting distance of this marker); Road to Disaster (within shouting distance of this marker).
 Touch for a list and map of all markers in Farmington.

 Regarding Braddock Park.
 Braddock Park is one mile west of Fort Necessity National Battlefield.
 There is an ample parking lot and no admission charge.